-Bournebrook purchases support from Specialist Teacher Service..
-They may use diagnostic tests to identify children's specific needs.
-She also works with individual children and small groups and liaises with school staff towards the creation of a child's personal learning plan.
-She also delivers training to school staff in response to the school's self evaluation process.
+Bournebrook purchases support from Specialist Teacher Service.
+They may use diagnostic tests to identify children's specific needs and also work with individual children and small groups and liaises with school staff towards the creation of a child's personal learning plan.
+Training may also be delivered.